splunk-soar-connectors/code42v2/CONTRIBUTING.md

 ### Style linter

-When you open a PR a series of style checks will run.
+When you open a PR, a series of style checks will run.
 See the [pre-commit-config.yaml](.pre-commit-config.yaml) file to see a list of the projects involved in this automation.
 If your code does not pass the style checks, the PR will not be allowed to merge.
 Many of the style rules can be corrected automatically by running a simple command once you are satisfied with your change:

 ```bash
 make style